Identifying Hydroxyl Groups: Lucas' Test & Oxidation Test

 Tollen’s reagent

-• The Lucas test differentiates between primary, secondary and tertiary alcohols
+The Lucas test differentiates between primary, secondary and tertiary alcohols by using Lucas’ reagent: concentrated HCl, ZnCl2 (catalyst).

-• The product of substitution of alcohol with HCl has lower solubility in Lucas’s reagent.
+HCl causes substitution reaction with the hydroxyl functional group, resulting in the production of a halogenated hydrocarbon.
+The halogenated product has lower solubility in water.
 Thus, the turbidity of solution increases when the substitution reaction takes place.
 The rate at which the turbidity appears is indicative of the reaction rate.

 Image shows a more turbid solution of Lucas’ reagent when a substitution with HCl reaction has occurred.